“The relief at seeing my garden transformed rather took me by surprise and has restored my faith and boosted my confidence.”

 We support anyone with conditions related to health or old age which prevents them from doing things they want/need to.
 It is particularly important to us to be able to help people living without a network of family and friends, or with full-time caring responsibilities, or those who cannot afford to pay for such services.

-“My voluntary befriender and I are now good friends and go out to lunch once a week.
+“My voluntary befriender and I are now good friends.

 Loneliness is my biggest problem as it is with most widows and elderly people.”